MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-aks-with-keda-scaler-based-on-promethues-metrics.md

 * Install Azure CLI version 2.54.0 or higher to run Azure CLI commands.
 * Install and set up [kubectl](/cli/azure/aks#az-aks-install-cli).
 * Install and set up [Git](/devops/develop/git/install-and-set-up-git).
-* Install a Java SE implementation, version 17 or later (for example, [the Microsoft build of OpenJDK](/java/openjdk)).
+* Install a Java Standard Edition implementation, version 17 or later (for example, [the Microsoft build of OpenJDK](/java/openjdk)).
 Make sure the command-line `jar` tool is workable.
 To test it, run `jar --help`.
 * Have the credentials for an Oracle single sign-on (SSO) account.
 To create one, see [Create Your Oracle Account](https://aka.ms/wls-aks-create-sso-account).
 * Accept the license terms for WLS.
   * Visit the [Oracle Container Registry](https://container-registry.oracle.com/) and sign in.